-Crispy curly kale, melted coconut oil, and just the right amount of seasonings make the perfect kale chip recipe.
+Crispy curly kale, melted coconut oil, and just the right amount of seasonings make the Perfect Crispy Kale Chip Recipe.
 Tips, tricks, + best practices included!

 Kale, you are delightful and delicious and healthy and wonderful.
-I just never knew HOW to bring out the best in you.
-Now I do.
+I just never knew HOW to bring out the best in you, but now I do.

 If you find this letter to kale could also house your signature, keep reading.
 Because remember when I said I had trouble making a crispy kale chip and went for cauliflower chips instead?
-Well, I went back into the kitchen to discover the perfect crispy kale chip.
+Well, I went back into the kitchen to discover the secret to Perfect Crispy Kale Chips.

-If kale hasn’t always been your thing, I encourage you to try it again.
+And, Spiriteds, I’ve found it.
+If kale hasn’t always been your thing, then I encourage you to try it again.
 Because with the right amount of coconut oil, salts, and turmeric, baked kale is a treasure trove of flavor and flair.

-Kale has the potential to bring out the best in everyone.
-This is a recipe I wish I had had a few years ago when we transitioned to a paleo diet.
+Kale has the potential to bring out the best in everyone, and it’s a recipe I wish I had had a few years ago when we transitioned to a paleo diet.
 It’s healthy but tastes like a guilty pleasure.

 What are the secrets to making The Perfect Crispy Kale Chip Recipe?

-- Remove any excess water after rinsing, patting with a napkin or paper towel, if necessary.
+- Remove any excess water after rinsing by patting with a napkin or paper towel, if necessary.

 - Line a baking sheet (not a cake pan) with parchment paper.

-- Briskly stir the seasoned coconut oil into the kale pieces to prevent the oil from clumping (I use a fork).
+- Add the seasonings first to the melted coconut oil for an even flavor and then briskly stir the seasoned coconut oil into the kale pieces to prevent the oil from clumping (I use a fork).

 Curly kale is our favorite variety to use, however we have had success with baby kale, too.
 Although baby kale looks and crisps differently than curly kale, the overall taste was comparable.
 We did choose to bake the baby kale a little longer to ensure it met our “crispy” expectations.
 A night in with Murdoch Mysteries demands nothing but the best.

 The only beef K-Hubs and I had with this recipe was we wanted MORE.
 We can’t even keep up with our own demands for crispy kale chips.
 Who knew going paleo and eating vegan from time to time could taste so good?
-Who knew you could eat an snack or appetizer on a paleo diet that wouldn’t taste like tree bark?
+Or that you could eat an snack or appetizer on a paleo diet that wouldn’t taste like tree bark?
 Who knew eating healthy could also taste mouth-wateringly good?
-Not us.
+Not us, apparently.
 Also, is “mouth-wateringly” a legitimate description?
 Probably not, at least according to spellcheck.
 However, according to Merriam-Webster, it is indeed.
 Regardless, “mouth-wateringly” happens to be the most apt description for this recipe in the history of words, real or contrived.
-Merriam-Webster says it’s legit.
-We will use it, Spiriteds.
-We know what we mean.
+Merriam-Webster says it’s legit, so we will use it, Spiriteds, because we know what we mean.
 The Perfect Crispy Kale Chip Recipe is “mouth-wateringly” good.

-Thanks to Perfect Crispy Kale Chips, we have a new reason to eat well.
-There will be the onslaught of foods and people this holiday season.
-This is one snack to keep you balanced, nutrionally (also apparently not a word, but still apt) and emotionally.
+Thanks to Perfect Crispy Kale Chips, we now have a new reason to eat well.
+There will be an onslaught of foods and people this holiday season.
+But, this is one snack to keep you balanced, nutrionally (also apparently not a word, but still apt) and emotionally.

 Happy Holidays, Spiriteds!